Skip to content

 Roles

-• Member — Uses assigned audiences to complete articles and SOPs; cannot change org-wide setup.
+• Member — Uses the audiences they belong to; cannot change org-wide setup.

 When you can invite people